 - Super Mario Sunshine has a massive sand-gate act as a portal to one of the Shine Sprites.
 As might be expected, though, it will collapse quickly if you don't hurry through it.

 - Mario Party DS: The goal of the minigame Roller Coaster is to be the first to reach a sandcastle built at the end of a sandbox.
 It's actually a normal-sized sandcastle, but it looks big and imposing for the playable characters due to their reduced size.

 - Vexx has one, which is a pseudo-Palette Swap of an earlier area called the Waterfall Castle.
 It's implied that the Sand Castle might not actually be that big; Vexx might just have gotten smaller.

-- In the "Loyalty to the King" episode of Adventure Time, the shaven Ice King builds himself a sand palace in a playground to serve as his base of operations.
+- Adventure Time: In "Loyalty to the King", the shaven Ice King builds himself a sand palace in a playground to serve as his base of operations.

-- In The Ant and the Aardvark short "Dune Bug", the ant builds a sandcastle on the beach and moves into it.
+- The Ant and the Aardvark: In the short "Dune Bug", the ant builds a sandcastle on the beach and moves into it.
 Of course, this is just a normal-sized sandcastle, but an ant is very small, so...

-- In one episode of The Looney Tunes Show, Bugs and Daffy build sandcastles to impress a girl.
+- The Looney Tunes Show: In one episode, Bugs and Daffy build sandcastles to impress a girl.
 Daffy builds an ordinary castle.
 Bugs builds one of these, complete with a drawbridge.

 - Several ephemeral sand hotels were created the past few years, such as Kurrawa Beach's Sand Hostel in Australia and Nederland's Zand Hotel.
 The latter even had electricity!
 Note their walls were reinforced so they would not collapse on guests.
 The Sand Hostel's bedrooms also did not have a sand roof, and its communal rooms didn't have any roof at all for the same reason.